mmistakes/jekyll-theme-basically-basic/about.md

 </p>

 ### Hi, I'm Daniel.
-#### I'm passionate about wrangling insights out of geospatial datasets.
+#### I'm passionate about applied deep learning and all things geospatial.

 I currently work as the lead data scientist for a satellite manufacturer startup, [Axelspace](https://www.axelspace.com/).
 Prior to that, I worked as a GIS application programmer for a renewable energy startup, [GPSS](https://gpssgroup.jp/).
 You can check out my portfolio here and my resume on [LinkedIn](https://www.linkedin.com/in/daniel-hoshizaki-25b3a659/).